SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Solano Avenue Stroll

-For more than 40 years, the Solano Avenue Stroll has been one of the most enjoyable of the SF Bay Area Events in September.
+For 50 years, the Solano Avenue Stroll has been one of the most enjoyable events in the SF Bay Area in September.

-Making sure to wear your walking shoes as this event covers over 1 mile of the street and starts with their fun parade on Sunday at 10 am.
+Make sure to wear your walking shoes, as this event covers over 1 mile of this Berkeley/Albany street, and starts with their fun parade on Sunday at 10 am.

 With over 50 food booths, 50 entertainers, and loads more non-profits and artisans, this event has something for everyone.

-Also make sure to visit the other businesses that are regularly located on Solano Avenue as they have so much to offer and you don't want to miss their wares and specialties.
+Also, be sure to visit the other businesses regularly located on Solano Avenue, as they have a lot to offer, and you don't want to miss their unique wares and specialties.

 There are also rides and areas for kids.